hirokiky/gitpitch/2019djangocongress/PITCHME.md

 * To handle complex authz
 * To describe permissions declaratively
-* Not to change views
+* No need to change views and templates

 +++